ahmettoguz/database-postgresql/README.md

 <h2 id="intro">📌 About Project</h2>

-This project provides a Dockerized PostgreSQL image with customizable environment configuration.
-Designed to simplify database setup and management, it incorporates flexibility and scalability using Docker's containerization features.
+This project simplifies the deployment of PostgreSQL, using Docker Compose.
+It provides pre-configured `.env` variable configurations.
 Additionally, a guide on relational database structure is available at `/guide`.

 <br/>